Nottingham and Nottinghamshire Refugee Forum (NNRF) is a registered charity.

 What is our legal basis for collecting and storing your personal information?

 Our lawful basis for storing and using your personal information is by your signed or expressly indicated consent.
-Service users will sign a consent form when accessing our service for the first time on a face-to-face basis.
-Supporters will actively opt-in via email and/or our website.
+Service users will sign a consent form when accessing our service for the first time on a face-to-face basis, or verbally consent when accessing our services for the first time via telephone.
+Supporters will actively opt-in via email and/or our website and/or third party specialist platforms for supporters.
 If you wish to withdraw consent and have your personal information deleted, please speak to a member of staff or contact The Data Protection Manager using the contact details at the top of this page.

 How do we use the information we collect?

-- In respect of staff and volunteers, to ensure we are complying with Human Resources procedures
+In respect of staff and volunteers, to ensure we are complying with Human Resources procedure.

 Is my personal information secure?